-There is no steam coming out when I open the steam knob
+Learn what to do if there is no steam coming out when opening the steam knob on the ECM Classika PID.

 - Is the PID on the machine lit up?
 If the display of the PID is not on, the PID may have failed or a wire has become undone to the PID.